 Leslie came to Hope for Single Moms January 2017.
 She just found out she was pregnant.
 Her current job barely paid the bills.
 How could she afford a baby?

-A former high school teacher told Leslie about us.
-The first time we met, she was experiencing first trimester morning sickness and was tired, but we knew she had the foresight and motivation to provide for her baby.
+A former high school teacher told Leslie about Hope for Single Moms.
+The first time we met, Leslie was experiencing first trimester morning sickness and was tired.
+However, we knew she had the foresight and motivation to provide for her baby.

 She continued to get all A’s, took her certification test and graduated in August 2017.
 Leslie’s financial support team celebrated her achievement with a graduation dinner and gift card for new work clothes.

-Leslie currently lives in Grand Rapids and works at the Born Clinic full-time.
-Hope for Single Moms is so proud of her.
-She is the epitome of the single moms we move from poverty to prosperity.
+Leslie is the epitome of the single moms we move from poverty to prosperity.

 Kennedy was in college at GRCC when she learned she was pregnant.
 Hope for Single Moms met Kennedy in May 2017.
-She was referred to us by a friend of a friend of a friend of her mom’s, who knew about the desire at HSM to help single moms finish college and stay out of poverty.
+She was referred to us by a friend of a friend of a friend of her mom’s.
+See how important it is to share the opportunities Hope for Single Moms has available.

-Knox is enjoying daycare at GRCC, where Kennedy got a generous partial scholarship for him.
-Bringing Knox to school oftentimes means leaving the house by 6:45 am, getting him to daycare and being ready for class at 7:45.
-It’s a long day for both as they finally head home between 4 and 5 pm.
-After Knox goes to bed, Kennedy settles down to do homework.
-She has been consistently getting all A’s this entire time.
+Knox enjoyed daycare at GRCC, where Kennedy got a generous partial scholarship for him.
+Bringing Knox to school oftentimes meant leaving the house by 6:45 am.– a long day for both as they finally headed home between 4 and 5 pm.
+After Knox went to bed, Kennedy did homework.